 In December 2004, Holdings issued the Holdings Notes.
-In connection with the Company's Initial Common Stock Offering, we used \$517 million of proceeds from the offering along with \$57 million of available cash to redeem certain of the Holdings Notes outstanding.
+In connection with Parent's initial common stock offering, Parent used \$517 million of proceeds from the offering along with \$57 million of available cash received as a dividend from the Company to redeem certain of the Holdings Notes outstanding.
 As of June 30, 2006, Holdings had \$186 million of debt on its balance sheet relating to such securities, net of issuance discounts.